Joseph Randle: College career

-Career Statistics
+College statistics

 Professional career

-Randle was selected by the Dallas Cowboys in the fifth round (151st overall) of the 2013 NFL Draft.
+Randle was selected by the Dallas Cowboys in the fifth round (151st overall) of the 2013 NFL draft.
 He served as the backup running back for Pro Bowler DeMarco Murray and had a chance to start two games when Murray was injured.
 He finished his rookie season with 164 rushing yards and two touchdowns.

 The next year, he was named the backup to Murray over Lance Dunbar.
 He finished the 2014 season with 51 carries, 343 yards and 3 touchdowns.
 His 6.7-yard rushing average would have ranked first in the league among running backs and second to the 7.1-yard average posted by quarterback Russell Wilson, but his 51 rushing attempts were not enough to qualify.

 In 2015, he was named the starter after Murray left in free agency.
 He started the first 6 games, until suffering a strained oblique and being substituted against the New York Giants by Darren McFadden, who ran for 152 yards on 29 carries.
 On October 28, he was demoted to a reserve role and left the team's facility after learning the news and also being faced with a possible suspension by the league.
 On November 3, he was waived with the Cowboys mentioning that the main reason was to deal with an unspecified personal issue.
 On November 10, he was officially suspended 4 games for violating the NFL's personal conduct policy.
 He led the team with four rushing touchdowns for the season, even though he only played in 6 games.